wanttobeamaster/dify-docs/en/plugins/publish-plugins/package-and-publish-plugin-file.md

 For global use of the scaffolding tool, it's recommended to rename the binary file to `dify` and copy it to the `/usr/local/bin` system path.

-After configuration, enter the `dify -v` command in terminal to verify version number output.
+After configuration, enter the `dify version` command in terminal to verify version number output.

 ### **Packaging Plugins**